Maple Leaf Cement

 Maple Leaf Cement is a Pakistani cement manufacturer based in Lahore.
-It is the fifth-largest cement manufacturer in Pakistan after Lucky Cement, Bestway Cement, Fauji Cement, and DG Cement.
+It is one of the largest cement manufacturer in Pakistan.

 History

+1956–1992: Early history

 Maple Leaf Cement was founded in 1956 by the West Pakistan Industrial Development Corporation in a collaboration with the Government of Canada.
 The initial production capacity was 120,000 tons per annum (tpa) of ordinary Portland cement, which increased by an additional 180,000 tpa in 1960.

 In 1967, White Cement Industries Limited was founded at the same location which was the first white cement manufacturing plant in Pakistan.
 Initially, it had a capacity of 15,000 tpa which was later expanded to 30,000 tpa.

 In 1974, under the West Pakistan Industrial Development Corporation Ordinance of 1974, Maple Leaf Cement and White Cement Industries were merged into the State Cement Corporation of Pakistan, a holding company established by the Government of Pakistan to manage nationalized cement companies.

 In 1983, Pak Cement Company Limited was established at the same site with a clinker production capacity of 180,000 tons under a technical and economic assistance program with National Complete Plant Export Corporation of China.